Universal Plug and Play: Protocol

 UPnP uses common Internet technologies.
-It assumes the network must run Internet Protocol (IP) and then uses HTTP, SOAP and XML on top of IP, in order to provide device/service description, actions, data transfer and eventing.
+It assumes the network must run Internet Protocol (IP) and then uses HTTP, SOAP and XML on top of IP, to provide device/service description, actions, data transfer and eventing.
 Device search requests and advertisements are supported by running HTTP on top of UDP using multicast (known as HTTPMU).
 Responses to search requests are also sent over UDP, but are instead sent using unicast (known as HTTPU).
-UPnP uses UDP due to its lower overhead in not requiring confirmation of received data and retransmission of corrupt packets.
-HTTPU and HTTPMU were initially submitted as an Internet Draft but it expired in 2001; these specifications have since been integrated into the actual UPnP specifications.
+UPnP uses UDP due to its lower overhead, as it does not require confirmation of received data and retransmission of corrupt packets.
+HTTPU and HTTPMU specifications were initially submitted as an Internet Draft, but it expired in 2001; These specifications have since been integrated into the actual UPnP specifications.

-UPnP uses UDP port 1900 and all used TCP ports are derived from the SSDP alive and response messages.
+UPnP uses UDP port 1900, and all used TCP ports are derived from the SSDP alive and response messages.